Pupil premium arrangements

-- Shenley Academy carefully ring-fences the funding at the beginning of the academic year so that it was spent on a targeted group of students.
+- Shenley Academy carefully ring-fences the funding at the beginning of the academic year so that it is spent on a targeted group of students.

-- Shenley Academy never confuses eligibility for the pupil premium with low ability, and focuses on supporting our disadvantaged pupils to achieve the highest levels.
+- Shenley Academy never confuses eligibility for the pupil premium with low ability, and focuses on supporting our disadvantaged students to achieve the highest levels.

-- Shenley Academy thoroughly analyses which pupils are underachieving, particularly in English, mathematics and science, and why.
+- Shenley Academy thoroughly analyses which students are underachieving, particularly in English, mathematics and science, and why.

 - Shenley Academy draws upon evidence from our own and others’ experience to allocate the funding to the activities that were most likely to have an impact on improving achievement.

-- The school ensures that a designated senior leader, an Assistant Headteacher, plus the Headteacher, have a clear overview of how the funding is being allocated and the difference it is making to the outcomes for pupils termly.
+- The academy ensures that a designated senior leader, an Assistant Headteacher, plus the Headteacher, have a clear overview of how the funding is being allocated and the difference it is making to the outcomes for students termly.

-- The school also ensures that class and subject teachers know which pupils are eligible for the pupil premium so that they can take responsibility for accelerating their progress through the use of an ‘at a glance booklet’ and their seating plans in classrooms.
+- The academy also ensures that class and subject teachers know which students are eligible for the pupil premium so that they can take responsibility for accelerating their progress through the use of an ‘at a glance booklet’ and their seating plans in classrooms.

-- The projects we have set up are to tackle a range of issues, e.g. attendance, behaviour, factors outside school, professional INSET on disadvantaged pupils, effective teaching and learning, strong careers information, advice and guidance, literacy support, targeted support, good facilities for supported self-study, further enrichment.
+- The projects we have set up, are to tackle a range of issues, e.g. attendance, behaviour, factors outside school, professional INSET on disadvantaged students, effective teaching and learning, strong careers information, advice and guidance, literacy support, targeted support, good facilities for supported self-study, further enrichment.